 Yup, I'm pretty thrilled it's strawberry season!

-Strawberry shortcake cookies are obviously just one thing you can do with strawberries this season.
-I can’t wait to come up with even more strawberry dessert recipes!
+Strawberry shortcake cookies are obviously just one thing you can do with fresh strawberries this season.
+I have lots of other recipes I love making, both sweet and savory.
+Here are a few of my favorites:

 What's your favorite thing to bake with strawberries?